[Japanese][English]

 [B] Flux calibration using standard stars

-If your target is a "normal" star without any broad absorption or emission, in which the continuuum level can be determined easily, it is good to correct its echelle blaze by the continuuum fitting of the target spectrum.
+If your target is a "normal" star without any broad absorption or emission, in which the continuum level can be determined easily, it is good to correct its echelle blaze by the continuum fitting of the target spectrum.

-[1] Fit the continuuum of the target spectrum, using the task "continuum".
+[1] Fit the continuum of the target spectrum, using the task "continuum".

 ecl> continuum H75611omlcsf_ecwzr H75611omlcsf_ecwzr_c